 People in Nepal are extremely superstitious of menstrual stigma-a menstruating woman is considered as impure and evil.
 They believe, not following the restrictions will bring bad luck, death or severe illness to the whole village.
 Many people in rural areas believe that it is better to die in exile than to welcome evil to the entire village by disobeying the tradition.

 This horrific practice is still quite widely prevalent in most of the rural and remote areas of the country.
 Even among educated and wealthy population, girls and women are forced to confine themselves in a small room outside the house.

 In order to address this horrific social evil, it is very important to understand and address the origins of the menstrual beliefs and practices.
-The stigma and restrictions around menstruation does not only exist in Nepal, but in many other countries.
+The stigma and restrictions around menstruation do not only exist in Nepal but in many other countries.
 The recent protests at the Sabarimala temple in India, where women were not allowed to enter because of menstrual stigma, is another example of menstrual beliefs.

 Nepal has laws against menstruation exile, but the laws are difficult to enforce when superstitions are so strong and widespread.
-It will probably take many years of campaign, awareness and education to convince people that menstruation do not bring any bad luck.
+It will probably take many years of campaign, awareness, and education to convince people that menstruation do not bring any bad luck.